-It is a statutory requirement under the Accounts and Audit Regulations (England) 2011 (updated 2015) for public bodies to publish the financial results of their activities for the year.
+It is a legal requirement under the Accounts and Audit Regulations 2015 for public bodies to publish the financial results of their activities for the year.
 This document, which is called the Statement of Accounts shows the annual cost of providing West Midlands Fire and Rescue Authority and is available on our website.
 Alternatively, the accounts can be viewed in summary format - Summary of Accounts.
 The statement of accounts is published in September of each year following approval by the Fire Authority.
-The Authority is composed of 27 members, all of whom are councillors elected to one of the seven constituent district councils within West Midlands.
+The Authority is composed of 27 members, all of whom are Councillors elected to one of the seven constituent district councils within the West Midlands.